Our Regionalisation Strategy

 Guide to the formation of national Fragility Fracture Networks

-3. Rapid secondary prevention after first occurrence of all fragility fractures, including those in younger people as well as those in older persons, to prevent future fractures.
+III.
+Rapid delivery of secondary prevention after all fragility fractures, including those in younger people, to prevent further fractures.

-4. Formation of national alliances between relevant professional associations to persuade politicians and promote best practice among colleagues.
+IV.
+Formation of national alliances between relevant professional associations to achieve necessary changes in healthcare policy and promote best practice among colleagues.

 • To speak with a unified voice to policy makers.